ollienorman/CV/README.md

 A selective and intensive coding bootcamp, designed to produce language-agnostic developers with an extremely strong foundation in software development and the tools to continue learning quickly and effectively for the rest of their development career.

-- OOP, TDD (a particular focus of the course), MVC, DDD
+- OOP, TDD (a particular focus of the course), MVC, DDD, SOLID
 - Agile/XP - running our own standups and retros in regularly-changing student groups.
 Delivering projects from MVP to final product with client feedback.
 - 'Learning to learn' - a focus on learning new concepts and technologies 'on the job', I was proud at how quickly I grasped and overcame new and complex challenges.
+- Pair Programming - a majority of the course was undertaken while pairing, using pairing's excellent potential for learning, mentoring, and writing quality code.
 - Languages and frameworks: Ruby, Rails, JavaScript, React, jQuery, SQL, Sinatra, Capybara
 - Testing frameworks: RSpec, Jasmine